Inform Your Choice

 The decision to receive the COVID-19 vaccine is a personal one.
-Vaccinate STL aims to connect people with clear facts and resources that can help individuals make an informed decision for themselves and their family members on whether or not to obtain the vaccine.
+Vaccinate STL aims to connect people with clear facts and resources that can help individuals make an informed decision for themselves and their family members about obtaining the vaccine.

-At the beginning of April 2021, all adult residents across Missouri and Illinois (ages 16+) became eligible to receive the COVID-19 vaccine.
+At the beginning of November 2021, residents across Missouri and Illinois (ages 5+) became eligible to receive the COVID-19 vaccine.
 Although this qualifies millions of people across our region to receive a vaccine, issues with access and availability are still abundant.
-The St. Louis Regional Health Commission (RHC), PrepareSTL, and the COVID-19 Regional Response Team are combating access barriers for the community in two ways:
+The St. Louis Regional Health Commission (RHC) and our partners are combating access barriers for the community in two key ways:

 Request an Educational Presentation

 Through a partnership with PrepareSTL and the COVID-19 Regional Response Team (RRT), volunteer medical providers from BJC HealthCare and SSM Health are offering community-based vaccine education!
 Presentations will center the physical and material well-being of African Americans and Communities of Color, healing from trauma, and informed choice regarding COVID-19 vaccinations.
 Speakers will not encourage individuals to take the vaccine, but rather provide people-centered, factual information.
 If you would like to request a presentation from the speakers bureau, sign up here!

 Health care providers across the region are available to help organizations host vaccination events onsite within their community.
 Events can be held at local churches, community centers, nonprofit organizations, and other accessible sites.
 Organizations provide the location and assist with outreach efforts, while the medical partner oversees vaccine administration!
 Visit the RHC’s interest page to learn more.